Horse show: United States

-Structure
+Types of competitions

 There are a range of competitive equestrian events available and specific offerings range widely by nation and even by region within a given country.
 However, in North America, most horse shows provide the following range of classes:

-The English riding classes fall into two primary styles, hunt seat and saddle seat.
-"Hunt type" or sport horse classes include dressage, show jumping and show hunters, Eventing (also called horse trials), and English pleasure or Hunter Under Saddle, also known as a "flat" class, where the event is judged on presentation, manners and rideability of the horse).
-"Saddle seat" or "Saddle type" classes are all on the flat and are mostly variations on English Pleasure, though the high action "Park" style classes differ because they emphasize brilliant trotting action.
+English riding classes fall into two primary styles, hunt seat and saddle seat.
+"Hunt type" or sport horse classes include dressage, show jumping and show hunters, eventing (also called horse trials), and English pleasure or Hunter Under Saddle, also known as a "flat" class, where the event is judged on presentation, manners and rideability of the horse.
+"Saddle seat" or "saddle type" classes are all on the flat and are variations on English Pleasure, though the high action "Park" style classes differ because they emphasize brilliant trotting action.
 Equitation classes judge the form and ability of the rider.

 Show jumping, eventing and dressage are sometimes called "Olympic" events, because they are the equestrian sports included in the Olympic Games.

-Western or stock horse competition includes working cattle events, such as cutting, team penning and working cow horse in the USA, and campdrafting in Australia.
+Western or stock horse competition includes working cattle events, such as cutting, team penning and working cow horse in the United States, and campdrafting in Australia.
 They also include "dry" classes (without cattle) that include western pleasure, reining and equitation.